BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 #### Preview
 In the preview page, we can check if the page is rendered as intended.
-Ignore the warning `Failed to load the image` because we have not provided images for it.
+Ignore the warning `Failed to load the image` because we have not provided csv for it to load the images.

 You can click on the page to test each functionality.
 For example, cliking on instruction will show a window of instruction.
 These are connected to HTML elements in the source code.
-You can go back and modify the code if anything goes wrong.
+You can go back and modify the code if anything is wrong.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/02b79811-f736-464b-8e3a-5250023e4a05">

-One thing should be noted is that you can actually submit an answer in this preview and see what results you can get.
+You can submit an answer in this preview and see what results you can get.
-Just select one option and click on the submit at the bottom right.
+Select one option and click on the submit at the bottom right.

 <img width="400" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/5e5b613e-6f4f-417a-8aaa-9117f7d2d99a">